Onairda00/BIG-LEGUME/README.md

 To go back to the game, for now it's not sure about what it'll be precisely, atm it's a action-platformer with three levels.
 I hope you will enjoy the game

+PS: If at any point in the dev you feel the urge to help, don't hesitate !
+The project will be free to use and modify.